abesto/blog/source/_posts/2014-01-29-why-i-left-university.markdown

 I often felt that programming classes were there just because they had to be, and no-one really cared about them.
 Often I saw solutions accepted with a 4 (the second best grade in Hungary) that wouldn't even compile, but most of it looked correct.
 I mean...
 Come on.
 If it doesn't compile, it's not a program.

 Contrast that to the rigor used in math courses: a normal exam consists of first correctly stating 5-10 definitions (chosen at random out of ~150), then accurately proving one or two theorems (chosen at random out of ~30).
-Note that neither of these requires any thinking, abstraction, creativity or thought.
+Note that neither of these require any abstraction, creativity, problem solving - or, really, thought.
 It requires basic text recognition (which theorem is this?), ok memory and a lot of time.

 Of course there's a counter-argument: I could take the time to deeply understand all ~150 definitions and ~30 proofs.
 Deeply enough that I'm able to reconstruct them on the spot.
 I like math, so that doesn't sound terrible.
-Even if you add that there are more than one such courses each semester.
-However understanding that deeply takes even more time than just storing the text until the time of the exam.
+Even if you add that there are more than one such course each semester.
+However, understanding that deeply takes even more time than just storing the text until the time of the exam.
 Time that I, in the end, decided is better spent learning "something interesting".

 ### "Just for the paper"